JasonHorgan/hangman/README.md

 Colorama is used to implement colours to make the game more visually appealing and indicate right answers, wrong answers, display the score and also show the user when they have entered an input that is not allowed.

 For input validation, I have included rules so that the user can only enter a guess that is 1 letter in length, 5 letters in length and only contains letters.
-If the user enters a guess that is more than 1 or 5 letters in length, or contains numbers or characters, they will be shown an error message and asked to input their guess again, as can be seen in the below screenshot.
+If the user enters a guess that is more than 1 or 5 letters in length, or contains numbers or special characters, they will be shown an error message and asked to input their guess again, as can be seen in the below screenshot.

 <img src="assets/images/input_validation.png">